 Errors & Omissions Insurance/ Professional Liability Insurance

 E&O insurance stands short for Errors and Omissions insurance, also referred to as professional liability insurance.
-It helps construction companies protect themselves from lawsuits that blame them for a mistake of professional services that they haven’t made.
+It helps construction companies protect themselves from lawsuits that blame them for a mistake of professional services they haven’t made.

-This insurance covers:
+This insurance covers the following: